 Why We’re Watching: Despite continued misuse and manipulation of RFRA, NCJW supports the use of this statute to fulfill its original intention: to protect religious liberty by shielding religious minorities like Muhammad Tanvir, Jameel Algibah, and Naveed Shinwari from historical discrimination.

 Decided: December 10, 2020

-In an 8-0 decision, the Court ruled that RFRA’s provision allowing for “appropriate relief against a government” included individual officials and therefore permitted lawsuits seeking monetary damages against individual agents of the government.
+In an 8-0 decision, the Court ruled that the Religious Freedom Restoration Act’s (RFRA) provision allowing for “appropriate relief against a government” included individual officials and therefore permitted lawsuits seeking monetary damages against individual agents of the government.

 Johnson v.
 Guzman Chavez

 This case examines whether immigrants applying for an asylum-like form of protection called “withholding of removal” are eligible to seek bond while their cases are pending or whether they have to spend the entire duration of their cases (which could be years, including appeals) in detention.
 The group of immigrants bringing the case are being detained in the US by ICE pending deportation.
 They are challenging the deportation order on the basis of their fear of persecution and torture if they are returned to their native countries.
 Withholding of removal is an important option for many immigrants who once would have been allowed to apply for asylum but are now blocked under the Trump administration’s various asylum bans.
 In this case, the government has relied on a provision of immigration law that imposes mandatory detention prior to deportation while the immigrants’ lawyers are citing another law which allows for discretionary release on bond.
 The district court and the Fourth Circuit ruled that the latter provision held and that the immigrants could be given individual bond hearings.
 On appeal, the Supreme Court’s decision will help determine whether immigrants are forced to stay in detention or can seek release on bond while awaiting their cases.